ZetsKP/InternetStuff/docs/README.md

 > What happened to the GitHub repo?

-GitHub randomly decided to suspen my account and didn't even let me backup the repos.
+GitHub randomly decided to suspend my account and didn't even let me backup the repos.
 I recovered the repo from one of the forks.

 > Why was this even created?